Jake Hanson (American football): Professional career

+Green Bay Packers

-Hanson was selected by the Green Bay Packers with the No. 208 overall pick in the sixth round of the 2020 NFL draft.
+Hanson was selected by the Green Bay Packers with the 208th overall pick in the sixth round of the 2020 NFL draft.
 He was signed on July 10, 2020.
 During training camp, Hanson had to adjust to working with a quarterback under center, as opposed to shotgun or pistol formations.
 He was waived on September 5, 2020, and was signed to the practice squad the next day.
 He was placed on the practice squad/injured list on October 13.
 On January 26, 2021, Hanson signed a reserves/futures contract with the Packers.
 He signed his tender offer from the Packers on April 18, 2022, to keep him with the team.

 Hanson made his first NFL start on September 11, 2022, at guard, in a 23–7 loss to the Minnesota Vikings.
 On October 22, 2022, Hanson was placed on injured reserve.

+On August 22, 2023, Hanson was waived/injured by the Packers.

+New York Jets

+On November 6, 2023, Hanson was signed to the New York Jets practice squad.
+He was signed to the active roster on December 9.

+On August 27, 2024, Hanson was released by the Jets and re-signed to the practice squad.
+He was promoted to the active roster on September 9.

+Atlanta Falcons

+On August 10, 2025, Hanson signed with the Atlanta Falcons.
+He was placed on injured reserve on August 23, and released shortly after.